8-BitRhyon/Wannacry-Dashboard/README.md

 ## Technical Architecture

-This project follows a **Serverless, Client-Side Architecture** for maximum security and performance.
+This project follows a **Static, Client-Side Architecture** for security and performance.

 * **Frontend:** Semantic HTML5
 * **Styling:** Tailwind CSS (via CDN for portability)